Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Literature review

+Furthermore, existing optimization frameworks can be categorized based on the depot configuration and trip assignment logic.
+Several studies addressed the Multi-Depot Vehicle Scheduling Problem (MDVSP), where schedules are generated jointly for the entire network without pre-partitioning trips to specific garages \citep{desaulniers1998multi, dell1993heuristic, gkiotsalitis2023exact}.
+In contrast, our study adopts a single-depot VSP (SDVSP) framework, aligning with the modeling approaches found in \citet{cokyasar2023electric, cokyasar2023solving, freling2001models, rinaldi2020mixed}.

-Several studies focus on optimizing charging schedules to overcome the inherent limitations of BEBs.
-The operational challenge of limited driving range and long charging times has spurred research into fast-charging and in-route charging approaches. \citet{HU20219564617, HU2022103732} explore strategies ranging from depot plug‐in charging to fast charging at bus stops.
-Their work highlights that deploying fast chargers not only minimizes the necessary battery capacity but also aligns charging activities with dwell times at stops, thus reducing deadhead trips and waiting penalties.
-Similarly, \citet{GAIROLA2023103697} investigate fast-charging configurations by balancing the reduced charging duration against increased electricity costs, suggesting that the integration of rapid charging can significantly affect both fleet size and operating expenses when compared across different operational contexts.
-Furthermore, \citet{bazarnovi2024problem} focus on the placement and allocation of charging equipment, showing that advancements in charging technology are more impactful when they result in higher charger power and shorter charging times compared to lower charger costs.
-These approaches underscore the trade-offs between charging speed, energy cost, and passenger service reliability, suggesting that operational flexibility is key to effective charging management.
+The operational challenge of limited driving range and long charging times has spurred research into fast-charging and en-route charging approaches. \citet{HU20219564617, HU2022103732} explored strategies ranging from depot plug‐in charging to fast charging at bus stops.
+Similarly, \citet{GAIROLA2023103697} investigated fast-charging configurations by balancing the reduced charging duration against increased electricity costs.
+Furthermore, \citet{bazarnovi2024problem} focused on the placement and allocation of charging equipment, showing that advancements in charging technology are more impactful when they result in higher charger power and shorter charging times compared to lower charger costs.